Machu Picchu Guide

 The Historic Sanctuary of Machu Picchu, achieves the objectives of the preservation and dissemination of cultural and archaeological research.
 Within a modern and dynamic exhibition, the reopening of Site Museum Manuel Chavez Ballón has become the primary means of communication and information for the most important cultural Historical Sanctuary of Peru.

-How to get Machu Picchu
+How to arrive to Machu Picchu

 Inca Trail to Machu Picchu